-Frequently Asked Chimney Questions
+Frequently Asked Questions

-Q: What is 3rd stage creosote or glazing?
+Q: What is 3rd stage creosote (glazing)?

 Q: Why do I need a chimney cap?